robertsabum/IP-Stack-Message-Encapsulation/Layers/Transport/readme.md

 ## TransportLayer

 This class represents the Transport Layer of the TCP Stack.
-It has the following methods:
+It has the following properties:

+- `HTTPBuffer` : vector<HTTPMessage*>

+and the following methods:

 - [TransportLayer()](#TransportLayer)
 - [recieve(TCPSegment *segment)](#HTTPMessage-recieveTCPSegment-segment)
 - [recieve(HTTPMessage *message)](#TCPSegment-recieveHTTPMessage-message)